timescale/docs/promscale/promscale-benefits.md

 }
 ```

-Then perform a write request to Promscale:
+You can then perform a write request to Promscale, like this:
 ```bash
 curl --header "Content-Type: application/json" \
 --request POST \